Rachel Birmingham, Ph.D., Associate Professor, Justice Studies, Coordinator of CAST

 CAST-304.
 CAST Internship Seminar.
 3 Hours.

 The focus of the CAST seminar course is to increase the student's sense of confidence in practicing as beginning level practitioners.
 This goal is achieved by building the student's awareness of her/his own strengths and limitations as a worker, along with the integration of knowledge, values and skills used in the generalist approach to practice with children, adolescents, and their families.
 Utilizing a collaborative supervision model, this experiential course supports students in achieving further mastery in the knowledge and skills obtained throughout the CAST coursework.

-Prerequisites: CAST-301 minimum grade of C and CAST-302 minimum grade of C and CAST-303 minimum grade of C.
+Prerequisite: CAST-301 with a minimum grade of C and CAST-302 with a minimum grade of C and CAST-303 with a minimum grade of C.